rjsf-team/react-jsonschema-form/docs/api-reference/uiSchema.md

 #### `className` prop

 You can use this option to specify a class name for the submit button.
-Set to "btn btn-info" by default.

 ```js
 const uiSchema = {